-This is where I am at now after using my paint brush, you can see all of my grooves are done.
+This is where I am now after using my paintbrush, you can see all of my grooves are done.
 Be sure you check all the corners of any grooves you have painted and make sure you don't have too much paint settling, you just need even thin coats, NO drips!

 Now if your door is the same popular style as mine then you are going to roll your paint on in 11 vertical directions and 4 horizontal directions.
 It may sound hard but trust me it's not!
 By following these directions your door will look more professionally finished with fewer paint and roller marks.
 I figured this out by just following the look of the faux wood grain that's on my doors.

-In the picture below you can see the places you will roll up and down and in all of the remaining 4 white sections you will roll on your paint horizontally.
+In the picture below you can see the places you will roll up and down and in all of the remaining four white sections, you will roll on your paint horizontally.
 Try not to overlap your sections, meaning try not to cross your vertical onto the horizontal spots, or you may see the stop lines.

-Alright so that's it you guys!
-4 easy steps to beautifully painted doors!
+Alright, so that's it you guys!
+Four easy steps to beautifully painted doors!
 It really has changed the look of my upstairs with such a simple change.
 Before my hallway was fine, but now it has a cozier feel and more character.

 Here are some bad before photos from when we first moved in!
 You can see we've since also replaced all the trim.